It's Cow or Never: Development

-The episode originally served as a series finale, due to the "miniseries" status of Peacemaker (2022-present).
+The episode originally served as a series finale, due to the "miniseries" status of Peacemaker.
 Jennifer Holland explained that series creator James Gunn approached the season as a complete story, without knowing for certain if there would be a second season.
 The day before the airing, HBO Max announced that the series would be renewed for a second season.

 Writing

 On the decision to have Christopher Smith / Peacemaker kill Sophie despite evidence of the Butterflies that their planet is heading to perdition, Gunn said that he viewed the moment as letting go of the person that his father made him to be.
 He further explained "I see Peacemaker as being ignorant of scientific and cultural issues.
 I don't think he has a lot of ideals about politics.
 I think he has just followed the crowd he's been with.
 But in other ways, he is laudable because he isn't a racist.
 He doesn't subscribe to what his father subscribes to, or what he believes with his own sexuality, with the type of music he listens to, and I don't think he puts a lot of faith in his father's belief system.
 He just wants his father's love.
 The butterfly is talking about people that just don't really pay attention; you follow, and you read a meme on Facebook and believe it's true, because that meme says that masks hurt us.
 It's a ludicrous thing to believe, and it makes no sense whatsoever, but they believe it because they read a meme".

 Many endings were considered for the episode.
 One of these included Smith joining the Butterflies, but Gunn discarded the idea, stating "it's a choice between the lives of these people he's come to love and this choice to stick with his old way of doing things."
-Gunn didn't intend for Emilia Harcourt and Adrian Chase to die in the episode, explaining "I think it just seems like the better story overall for me".
+Gunn did not intend for Emilia Harcourt and Adrian Chase to die in the episode, explaining "I think it just seems like the better story overall for me".

 Questioned on Judomaster's true alliance, Gunn said that the character has no friends or allies in the series.
 One of the goals for the episode included having it clear that he had a bigger role in the future, stating "He's revealed that he does have good intentions at the end.
 We see him sad at the end.
 He does care about something.
 He's not just an evil little jerk.
 He's just a little jerk".